History of Knicks point guards since '94 NBA Finals

 The history of Knicks point guards since the 1994 NBA Finals

 The Knicks have had a revolving door at point guard for more than 20 years.
-There have been 37 players who have played a significant amount of time at point guard since the Knicks’ 1994 NBA Finals appearance.
+There have been 45 players who have played a significant amount of time at point guard since the Knicks’ 1994 NBA Finals appearance.
 The Knicks believed some would be the franchise-type of point guard they have needed.
 Others were stop-gaps until they could find someone else.
-Point guards No. 38 and No. 39 were added this offseason in former MVP Derrick Rose and high-scoring Brandon Jennings.
-They’re both young -- Rose turns 28 in October and Jennings 27 later this month -- and in the last years of their deals.
-So they could have short stays or become long-term solutions.

 Picked 12th out of UNLV, Anthony spent most of his Knicks' career as the backup point guard.
 But he started most of the games for the 1993-94 Knicks team that reached the NBA Finals (36), after incumbent Doc Rivers suffered a devastating knee injury.
 Derek Harper became the regular starter soon after he was acquired in-season.
 Anthony averaged 6.5 points and 4.2 assists in 293 games as a Knick.
 The Vancouver Grizzlies selected Anthony with the second overall pick in the 1995 expansion draft.